nhannguyen95/algorithms/algorithms-and-data-structures/data-structures/heap.md

 There are 2 important functions in heap implementation that one needs to be extremely well aware of (and be careful as well):

-  - `sifUp(e)`: Float up the element `e` by comparing its key value to parent in order to maintain heap property.
+  - `siftUp(e)`: Float up the element `e` by comparing its key value to parent in order to maintain heap property.

   - `siftDown(e)`: Float down the element `e` by comparing its key value to children in order to maintain heap property.